Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/bkpT8wD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) – We’ll connect into the Ubuntu Virtual Machine using SSH.
+  From your Windows 10 VM, “SSH into” your Linux Ubuntu Virtual Machine (via its Private IP address) – We’ll connect into the Ubuntu Virtual Machine using SSH.

-  Open PowerShell, and type: ssh labuser@private ip address
+  Open PowerShell, and type: ssh labuser@private ip address - "ssh labuser@10.0.0.5"

   Then Type the commands (username, pwd, etc) into the Linux SSH connection and observe SSH traffic spam in Wireshark
 </p>